multiscale/muscle3/docs/source/fortran.rst

 when we're done.

 First though, we'll use the data to initialise our state.
-We are going to assume that we'll receive a list of numbers, just like in the equivalent examples in the other supported languages. :f:func:`LIBMUSCLE_DataConstRef_size` will return the size of the list that we received (or print an error and stop if we received something else that doesn't have a size, see below for handling errors differently).
-We use that to allocate the ``U`` array to the same size as the received state, and then we copy the values from the received list into ``U``.
+We are going to assume that we'll receive a 1D grid of numbers, just like in the equivalent examples in the other supported languages. :f:func:`LIBMUSCLE_DataConstRef_size` will return the size of the array that we received (or print an error and stop if we received something else that doesn't have a size, see below for handling errors differently).
+We use that to allocate the ``U`` array to the same size as the received state, and then we copy the elements of the array into ``U`` using :f:func:`LIBMUSCLE_DataConstRef_elements`.
+We can then free the ``rdata`` object, since we don't need it any longer.
+We'll hold on to the ``rmsg`` a bit longer, since we'll need it later.
-To get the values out, we use :f:func:`LIBMUSCLE_DataConstRef_get_item` to get a DataConstRef object containing the item, and then we use :f:func:`LIBMUSCLE_DataConstRef_as_real8` to extract a double precision real value from that.
-And then, of course, we need to free the returned ``item`` object.

 If all this freeing objects is starting to sound tedious, that's because it is, and it's why more modern languages like Python and C++ do this for you.
 Unfortunately, for Fortran, it has to be done manually.

-Note that item indices start at 1, as usual in Fortran.
-MUSCLE 3 follows the language in which you're using it and automatically translates, so if this list was sent from Python or C++, then received item 1 corresponds to sent item 0.
+Note that indices for the received array start at 1, as usual in Fortran.
+MUSCLE 3 follows the language in which you're using it and automatically translates, so if this grid was sent from Python or C++, then received item 1 corresponds to sent item 0.

-If you have a DataConstRef object, then you can check which kind of value it contains, e.g. using :f:func:`LIBMUSCLE_DataConstRef_is_a_real8`.
+If you have a DataConstRef object, then you can check which kind of value it contains, e.g. using :f:func:`LIBMUSCLE_DataConstRef_is_a_grid_of_real8`.
 Here, we don't bother with a check.
-Instead, we blindly assume that we've been sent a list of doubles.
+Instead, we blindly assume that we've been sent a 1D grid of doubles.
 If that's not the case, an error will be printed and our program will halt.
 That's okay, because it means that there's something wrong somewhere that we need to fix.
 MUSCLE is designed to let you get away with being a bit sloppy as long as things actually go right, but it will check for problems and let you know if something goes wrong.
 If you want to make a submodel or component that can handle different kinds of messages, then these inspection functions will help you do so however.

 .. code-block:: fortran